Commingling

 Footnote on the race card will indicate races and bet types that will be commingled.

-Electronic Display System at the Racecourse and Betting Centres/Outlets
+Electronic Display System at the Betting Centres/Outlets

 There will be two screens: